Arun-1101/FR8-driver-and-internal-app-case-study/README.md

 - Cost savings
 - Improved driver experience
 - Faster and more reliable logistics workflows

+## 📌 Status

+This project is documented as a **case study only** (no proprietary code included).